Opinion | Why Democrats are divided on who gets stimulus checks

 It’s a reversal of where you’d expect them to be.
 So how can we explain it?

-Until a week ago, it looked as though President Biden and Democrats were going to make good on the promise of $2,000 of pandemic relief, adding additional $1,400 checks to the $600 in a relief bill passed in December.
+Until a week ago, it looked as though President Biden and Democrats were going to make good on the promise of $2,000 of pandemic relief, adding $1,400 checks to the $600 in a relief bill passed in December.
 Then a group of 10 Republican senators called on Democrats to make the checks smaller and more targeted: Instead of going to individuals with up to $75,000 in income and couples with up to $150,000, they argued, the income limits should be $50,000 and $100,000.

 This was not because those Republicans are so deeply concerned about perpetuating income inequality.
 The best explanation for their proposal was that they just wanted the distribution to be smaller, in any way it could be.
 But then the president, in a spirit of bipartisan magnanimity, responded that while he would not entertain reducing the size of the checks, he would consider lowering the threshold.
 Which then made that a live issue.

 And now we have liberals like Sen. Bernie Sanders (D-Vt.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.) advocating for the higher threshold, while some conservative Democrats have embraced the Republican position.
-Consider this from Sen. Joe Manchin (D-W.V.):
+Consider this from Sen. Joe Manchin III (D-W.Va.):

 The split within the party appeared to intensify over the weekend.
 Manchin told WV News last week that he supported the next round of payments not going to individuals earning more than $50,000 or couples earning more than $100,000.“An individual of $40,000 income or $50,000 income would receive it. … And a family who is making $80,000 or $100,000, not to exceed $100,000, would receive it," Manchin said.
 "Anything over that would not be eligible, because they are the people who really are hurting right now and need the help the most.”

-From Manchin’s argument, you’d think we were talking about taking money away from lower income people and giving it to higher income people; he wouldn’t support that because the lower income people are the ones who “need help the most.”
+From Manchin’s argument, you’d think we were talking about taking money away from lower-income people and giving it to higher-income people; he wouldn’t support that because the lower-income people are the ones who “need help the most.”
 But this isn’t a zero-sum game.
 A dollar given to someone earning $51,000 a year isn’t taken away from someone earning $49,000.
 Under the proposal, they’d both get it.

 At the moment it’s uncertain how this will turn out.
 While Manchin could refuse to vote for the overall bill unless his demand is met, he could also give in, or some compromise between the two positions could be reached.